MicrosoftDocs/sql-docs/docs/tools/configuration-manager/aliases-sql-server-configuration-manager.md

 > [!NOTE]
 > Aliases for SQL Server are a client side configuration.
 Each client computer that uses the alias must have an identical alias configuration, and SQL Server Configuration Manager is not the only tool that can be used to create or manage aliases.
 >
 > SQL Server 2022 and later versions do not support creating aliases using SQL Server Configuration Manager.
-To create an alias for SQL Server 2022 and later versions, use the SQL Server Client Network Utility tool.
+To create an alias for SQL Server 2022 and later versions, use the [SQL Server Client Network Utility tool](/previous-versions/windows/desktop/odbc/dn170508(v=vs.85)).

 ## When to Use an Alias